MileHacker Logo

 The Houthi movement (Ansar Allah) controls the city and its port.
 This control bears on access, operations, and the overall security landscape.
 The presence of armed groups and shifting frontlines creates an unpredictable and dangerous environment.

-Access for travelers from other countries is severely restricted.
+Access for international visitors is severely restricted.
 It is highly dangerous due to active conflict, security risks, and damaged infrastructure.
 International governments strongly advise against all travel to Yemen, particularly to conflict zones like Al Hudaydah.
 Consular services are extremely limited or nonexistent.
 Any travel to Al Hudaydah is typically limited to humanitarian workers, journalists, or those with specific official invitations and permissions.

 Important Travel Notes